MsangL/MSang/README.md

 ## 🌟 Projects

 - **Decomposition Algorithms for Long-Term Investment Problems**
-  _Objective: develop algoriths to solve large scale investment problems._
+  _Objective: Develop algorithms to solve large-scale investment problems._

 ---

-## 📚 Teaching experiences
+## 📚 Teaching Experiences

-I taught the following courses as an adjunct lecturer during my thesis.
+I taught the following courses as an adjunct lecturer during my PhD.

 ### **Operations Research – Supplementary**
-- **Level**: Master in Algorithms (Algo), University of Montpellier, 1st Year
+- **Level**: Master's in Algorithms (Algo), University of Montpellier, 1st Year
 - **Instructor**: [Eric Bourreau](https://www.lirmm.fr/eric-bourreau/)
 - **Hours**: 36
 - **Description**: This course is divided into two parts: Mixed-Integer Linear Programming and Dynamic Programming.
 The aim of the Linear Programming part is to learn how to model a problem formulated in natural language as a linear program and solve it after implementing it in CPLEX’s OPL language.
 The goal of the Dynamic Programming part is to represent and solve optimization problems as sub-problems that are easier to solve.